AwalaApp/specs/rs001-ramf.md

 ## Introduction

-RAMF messages are optimized to be processed on the fly with a single pass, without having to hold the entire message in memory.
-To achieve this, fields are framed with [length prefixes instead of delimiters](https://blog.stephencleary.com/2009/04/message-framing.html), and those fields that are used for routing, authentication and authorization are available near the start of the message.
+RAMF messages transport payloads along with relevant metadata to be used for routing, authentication and authorization purposes.

+Endpoint and gateway channels communicate amongst themselves using messages whose formats are based on RAMF.

 ## Format

-A message is serialized using the following byte sequence ([little-endian](https://en.wikipedia.org/wiki/Endianness)):
+A message is serialized using the following byte sequence ([little-endian](https://en.wikipedia.org/wiki/Endianness)), and its fields are framed with [length prefixes instead of delimiters](https://blog.stephencleary.com/2009/04/message-framing.html).

 1. [File format signature](https://en.wikipedia.org/wiki/List_of_file_signatures) (10 octets):
    1. Prefix (8 octets): "Relaynet" in ASCII (hex: "52 65 6c 61 79 6e 65 74").
    1. Concrete message format signature (1 octet).
    1. Format version (1 octet).
 An 8-bit unsigned integer.
-1. Signature hashing algorithm identifier.
-Defined early to allow the recipient to start calculating the message digest as the message is being streamed.
-The algorithm MUST be valid per [RS-018](rs018-algorithms.md).
-This value MUST be DER-encoded as an ASN.1 Object Identifier; for example, SHA-256 (OID `2.16.840.1.101.3.4.2.1`) would be encoded as `06 09 60 86 48 01 65 03 04 02 01`.
-It MUST also have a fixed length of 16 octets, right padded with `0x00`.
 1. Recipient address.
 UTF-8 encoded, and length-prefixed with a 16-bit unsigned integer (2 octets).
 Consequently, the address can be as long as 255 characters.
 1. Sender certificate.
 It MUST be DER-encoded and length-prefixed with 12-bit unsigned integer (2 octets), so the maximum length is ~4kib.
 It MUST also comply with the [Relaynet PKI](rs002-pki.md).
 1. Message id.
 Unique to the sender.
 This is an opaque value, so it has no structure or semantics.
 This field is ASCII encoded and length-prefixed with 16-bit unsigned integer (2 octets).